Marijuana Laws

 The yearly tax income generated by recreational marijuana sales in Oregon surpasses $100 million according to a report by the Oregon Department of Revenue.
 The state levies a 17% tax on retail cannabis sales, while counties and towns may levy a 3% tax.
 Legal marijuana has delivered a consistent source of tax revenue at a time when other streams of revenue, such as state lottery earning, are less predictable owing to the struggling economy.
 Here is an overview of the tax revenues generated between 2016 and 2021.

-Fiscal Year Total Cannabis Sales/year Tax revenues
+Fiscal Year Total Cannabis Sales/year Tax Revenues

 2017 $446,483,475 $70,263,897